RDCERP/note-taker/README.md

   * [Credits](#credits)

   ## Description
-  This a a project that allows you to take notes and delete tthem.
+  This a a project that allows you to take notes and delete them.
   ## Installation
   You will need to clone the app from github.
 Install heroku.
 Then from command line in the folder  type Heroku create.
 Type Heroku open.
   ## Usage